Appalachian Trail – Virginia/West Virginia Section 1: Harpers Ferry to Keys Gap (Harpers Ferry National Historical Park, WV/VA)

 Crabtree Falls and The Priest (George Washington National Forest, VA)

 Dropping more than 1,000 feet into the lush Tye River Valley, Virginia’s Crabtree Falls is often claimed to be the highest waterfall east of the Mississippi.
-This is a deceptive title, as the falls is actually a series of cascades, … Continue reading
+This is a deceptive title, as the falls is actually a series of cascades, dropping in fits and starts over the course of more than a mile.
+But the …

 Lewis Falls Trail Loop (Shenandoah National Park, VA)

-Although not the best waterfall hike in Virginia’s Shenandoah National Park (see here and here for better ones), the Lewis Falls Trail offers a fine view of one of the park’s highest cascades, while a short jaunt on the Appalachian … Continue reading
+Although not the best waterfall hike in Virginia’s Shenandoah National Park (see here and here for better ones), the Lewis Falls Trail offers a fine view of one of the park’s highest cascades, while a short jaunt on the Appalachian Trail (AT) completes the circuit and features fantastic views of the Shenandoah Valley.
+The loop …

 South River Falls Loop (Shenandoah National Park, VA)

 At its peak flow in spring, South River Falls in Shenandoah National Park is easily one of Virginia’s most spectacular waterfalls.
-Here the South River, barely a trickle a mile upstream, catapults 83 feet down a two-tiered drop, forming a … Continue reading
+Here the South River, barely a trickle a mile upstream, catapults 83 feet down a two-tiered drop, forming a thundering sound that reverberates throughout the rocky gorge.
+Most hikers turn around at the first …

 Marys Rock via Panorama (Shenandoah National Park, VA)

 Towering more than 1,000 feet above Thornton Gap, Marys Rock is one of the most popular summits in Virginia’s Shenandoah National Park.
-Sitting atop the rock’s highest fins offers true 360-degree panoramic views of the Blue Ridge Mountains, Shenandoah Valley, … Continue reading
+Sitting atop the rock’s highest fins offers true 360-degree panoramic views of the Blue Ridge Mountains, Shenandoah Valley, and beyond.
+Yet the approach is not for the faint of heart: while there are …

 Hogback Mountain Loop (Shenandoah National Park, VA)

 At 3,474 feet, Hogback Mountain is the highest peak in the North District of Virginia’s Shenandoah National Park.
-Although the summit is not accessible by trail, the modest Hogback Mountain Loop offers fine vistas looking north across Shenandoah Valley to … Continue reading
+Although the summit is not accessible by trail, the modest Hogback Mountain Loop offers fine vistas looking north across Shenandoah Valley to nearby Massanutten Mountain.
+There is also a pleasant creek crossing at Piney Branch to top …

 Mount Marshall Loop (Shenandoah National Park, VA)

 Mount Marshall—named for John Marshall, the famous 19th century Chief Justice of the Supreme Court—actually comprises two distinct peaks in the North District of Virginia’s Shenandoah National Park.
-North and South Marshall, as they are known, sport some of the … Continue reading
+North and South Marshall, as they are known, sport some of the best panoramic views in the park and, as an added bonus, are relatively easy to …

 Mount Tammany Loop (Delaware Water Gap National Recreation Area, NJ)

 At the Delaware Water Gap, part of a broader National Recreation Area bearing its name, the Delaware River slices through a weakness in the mountains, forming a picturesque valley on the border of Pennsylvania and New Jersey.
-Two peaks, part … Continue reading
+Two peaks, part of the broader Kittatinny Mountain, tower above the Gap: Mount Minsi (1,463’) on the Pennsylvania …

 Crater Lake Trail (Delaware Water Gap National Recreation Area, NJ)

 The Crater Lake Trail (no, not that Crater Lake) is a pleasant—although not particularly inspiring—loop hike in a remote section of Delaware Water Gap National Recreation Area on the New Jersey side.
-Access to Crater Lake requires a lengthy drive … Continue reading
+Access to Crater Lake requires a lengthy drive on unpaved roads, which helps thin out the crowds in an otherwise crowded park, although …

 Appalachian Trail – Maryland Section 3: Wolfsville Road to US 40, including Black Rock & Annapolis Rocks (South Mountain State Park, MD)

 The Appalachian Trail’s (AT) 41-mile stretch through Maryland is known for following long, relatively level ridgelines, making for—in general—a milder experience than other parts of the AT.
-Maryland Section 3, a 9.2-mile segment between Wolfsville Road and US 40, typifies … Continue reading
+Maryland Section 3, a 9.2-mile segment between Wolfsville Road and US 40, typifies this characterization; its miles of flat and easy walking are punctuated only by a short …

-Appalachian Trail – Maryland Section 2: Raven Rock Hollow to Wolfsville Road (South Mountain State Park, MD)
+Continue reading Appalachian Trail – Maryland Section 3: Wolfsville Road to US 40, including Black Rock & Annapolis Rocks (South Mountain State Park, MD)